sethbern/CSJava/published/csjava/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst.txt

     }

-The program above creates a ``World`` object called ``world``, which is a drawing canvas of size 300x300 pixels.
-The program then creates a ``Turtle`` object called ``yertle`` and places ``yertle`` in the center of the world.
+The program above creates a ``World`` object, which is a drawing canvas of size 300x300 pixels.
+The program then creates a ``Turtle`` object named ``yertle`` and places ``yertle`` in the center of the world.
 The code asks ``yertle`` to go forward, turn left, and then go forward.
 It didn't tell the turtle how much to go forward, so it goes forward 100 pixels by default.
-As the turtle moves it draws with its pen.
-There is a hidden library of Java code that defines the ``World`` and ``Turtle`` classes.
-Notice that a world was first
-created and then a turtle.
+A turtle has a pen that traces its path as it moves.
+Notice that a world was first created and then a turtle.
 Turtles need to be created in a world, which is the canvas that they can draw on.

-The program above also has 2 lines of code at the beginning that import some classes needed to create our 2D drawing.
-Import statements need to go before the class declaration.
+The ``World`` and ``Turtle`` classes are not part of the core Java language.
+The program relies on a separate library of Java code that defines both classes.

 .. mchoice:: 2_1_turle_dir
    :practice: T